What is radon?

 Who is affected by radon?

-No area of Massachusetts is risk free.
-Any home can have high levels of radon, new and old homes, well-sealed and drafty homes, and homes with or without basements.
+No area of Massachusetts is free of risk.
+Any home can have high levels of radon -- new and old homes, well-sealed and drafty homes, and homes with or without basements.
 Even two homes right next to each other can have very different radon levels.

-Certain groups may be more likely to live in communities with low testing for radon, such as renters or those living in poverty.
-There are also groups who are more vulnerable to the effects of radon, such as children and people who smoke.
+Certain groups may be more likely to live in communities with low testing rates, such as renters or those living in poverty.
+Children and people who smoke are more likely to be harmed by exposure to radon.

 How do I know if there is radon in my home?

-The only way to know the radon levels in your home is to test.
-Winter is the best time to test your home because windows and doors are closed, and the heating system is on.
-If you test your home in the summer and get a low number, test again in the winter.
+You can’t see, taste, or smell radon.
+Testing your home is the only way to know if radon is a problem.
+Winter is the best time to test your home because windows and doors are closed and the heating system is on.
+If you test your home in the summer and get a low number, test again in winter.
 Radon levels can change with the season.

-If your home has a well, test your well water in addition to your air.
-Radon from well water escapes from faucets into the air, contributing to the overall radon levels you breathe.
+If your home has a private drinking water well, also test your water.
+Radon can escape from faucets into the air, contributing to the overall radon levels you breathe.

-If your home already has a radon mitigation system in place, it is important to test at least every two years to make certain the system is working effectively, and radon levels are below the action level of 4 pCi/L.
+If your home already has a radon mitigation system in place, it is important to test at least every two years to check the system is working to reduce radon levels.

 Are you a renter?

-There are no Massachusetts laws that require homes, including rented units, to be tested or mitigated for radon.
 Ask your landlord if they have tested for radon.
 If they have, ask to see the test results.
-If they haven’t tested, ask them to test or conduct the test yourself.
+If they haven’t, ask them to test or conduct the test yourself.
 You do not need permission from the property owner to test your dwelling for radon.
-Tell the building owner in writing about your test results.
-Ask what steps the owner will take to fix the problem.
+Tell the rental property owner in writing about your test results.
+Any building repairs to fix a radon problem are usually done by the owner, not the tenant.
+If radon is a problem, ask what steps the owner will take to fix it.

-If you live in an apartment building, you can share your radon information with your neighbors.
-Since radon levels can vary from unit to unit, your neighbors might want to test their own units or discuss the issue with the owner as well.
+If you live in a multi-unit rental property, you can share your radon information with your neighbors.
+Since radon levels can vary from unit to unit, your neighbors might want to test their own units or discuss the issue with the owner.

 How can I reduce radon levels?